coldwaterq/pickled_file_types/README.md

 ### Pickle (pkl, pickle, bin, data, dat)
 A pickle's a pickle

-Some libraries tend to have content daved as pickles, bellow is a list of ML libraries which this applies to according to stack overflow results. (this will likely never be a complete list, but add an issue for any you find and I can add it.)
+Some libraries tend to have content saved using pickle.save directly, bellow is a list of ML libraries which this applies to according to stack overflow results.
 - NLTK

 ### Riva and NeMo (riva, nemo)